-Thought At Work is entirely student run; We create the theme, we contact speakers, we create the schedule, and we organize the volunteers.
+Thought At Work is entirely student run; We create the theme, we contact the speakers, we create the schedule, and we organize the volunteers.
 We meet year round to bring together around 20 industry professionals and over 300 attendees for 3 days of design, learning, and community building every fall at the RIT Rochester Campus.

-My roll for the 2019 was to manage merchandise curation, including sellable goods, attendee bags, and speaker gifts; Contact outside universities to spread awareness of TAW; Organize the conference volunteers to run tables, move food, setup/cleanup, and oversee talks; And generally plan conference details with my fellow co-coordinators; Sam Kaplan, Caleb Ng, Daeya Shealy, Julia Hawley, and Mizuka Yasuda.
+My roll for the 2019 conference was to manage merchandise curation, including sellable goods, attendee bags, and speaker gifts; Contact outside universities to spread awareness of TAW; Organize the conference volunteers to run tables, move food, setup/cleanup, and oversee talks; And generally plan conference details with my fellow co-coordinators; Sam Kaplan, Caleb Ng, Daeya Shealy, Julia Hawley, and Mizuka Yasuda.